demisto/content/Packs/Censys/Integrations/CensysV2/README.md

-Censys is a search engine that allows computer scientists to ask questions about the devices and networks that compose the Internet.
-Driven by Internet-wide scanning, Censys lets researchers find specific hosts and create aggregate reports on how devices, and certificates are configured and deployed.
+Censys is a search engine that allows computer scientists to ask questions about the devices and networks that compose the internet.
+Driven by internet-wide scanning, Censys lets researchers find specific hosts and create aggregate reports on how devices, and certificates are configured and deployed.
-This integration was integrated and tested with version 2.0 of CensysV2
+This integration was integrated and tested with version 2.0 of Censys.

 Some changes have been made that might affect your existing content.
-If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration-censys-v2).
+If you are upgrading from a previous of this integration, see [Breaking Changes](#breaking-changes-from-the-previous-version-of-this-integration---censys-v2).

 ## Configure Censys v2 on Cortex XSOAR